enigmosity/learn-aws/developer-associate/exam-questions.md

 ## VPC

 - VPC flow logs is a feature that enables capturing of information about the IP traffic to and from network interfaces in VPC
+- NAT gateway is a Network Address Translation service.
+You can use a NAT gateway to give instances in a private subnet can connect to services outof the the VPC, but external services cannot innitiate a connection with those instances.
+    - `Public` NAT gateways allow instances in private subnets to connect to the internet through the gateway.
+Must associate an elastic IP address with the fateway at creation.
+Route traffic from the NAT gateway to the internet gatewau for the VPC.
+Alternatively use a public gatewau to connect to other VPCs or an on-premise network.
+    -  `Private` gateways allow instance in private subnets to connect to instances in other VPCs or on-prem networks through the private gateway.
+Route traffic from the NAT gateway through a transit gateway or a virtual private gateway.
+Cannot associate an elastic IP address with a private NAT gateway.
+Can attach an internet gateway to a VPC with a private nat gateway, but if you route traffic from the private NAT gateway to the internet gateway, the internet gateway drops traffic
+    - The NAT gateway replaces the source IP address of the instances with the IP address of the instancxes with the IP address of the NAT gatewau.
+When sending response traffic to instance, the NAT gateway translates addresses back to the original source IP address

 ## CloudFront